Each team manager will be notified of the team fixtures by the Club Fixture Secretary Angie Searle.

 If a manager knows that a fixture cannot be fulfilled because of a school trip or sickness, or requires a postponement because of a player(s) appearing in a representative team, then the Fixtures Secretary MUST be informed as soon as possible in order to submit a postponement request to the league.
 Normally at least 28 days notice is required for school trips, otherwise the club will incur a fine.
 Mid Herts league gives only two free week in a season and this includes school trips.

 Results forms for all teams MUST be completed immediately after the game and the top and bottom copies returned to Angie immediately after the match, by posting through her letter box.
 PLEASE DO NOT KNOCK ON THE DOOR ON A SUNDAY.
-U7s to u10s match report forms are to be emailed to Brian Mitchell as soon after the match as possible but by the next day.
+Royston Crow teams reply to text message for results after their match either home or away matches.
 County Cup results forms are now to be completed on line by the team manager straight after their match and copied in to Angie Searle.
 Failure to send in results on time incurs a league fine.

 The following features should be noted regarding Royston Crow result forms